12 Easy Ways to Save on Auto Insurance

 Pay your premium on time, every time.
 Depending on your provider, missing even one payment could be grounds for cancellation.
 If your policy is cancelled, you’ll have trouble securing auto insurance in the future; with multiple cancellations, it’ll be near impossible.
 And if you do manage to find coverage, it’ll be significantly more expensive.

-PRO Tip: Try to set up automatic payments.
+Try to set up automatic payments.
 Ensure there’s always enough in your account to avoid nonpayment and any associated penalties or interest fees.
 If you think you might be late or miss your payment, be proactive and give your insurers notice well in advance.

 12. Compare, compare, compare.